-- 38. Law enforcement in the Territory is the responsibility of the Royal Gibraltar Police, in conjunction with the Gibraltar Police Authority.
-The Governor has overall, ultimate responsibility for the integrity, probity and independence of policing in Gibraltar and for the policing aspects of national security, including internal security. - 39.
-According to the administering Power, the Royal Gibraltar Police had a budget of £15.962 million in 2017/18, providing for 239 officers and 35 support staff.
-In 2017/18, there were 2,481 crimes recorded by the Royal Gibraltar Police, 1,424 of which were detected, according to the administering Power.
+- 39. Law enforcement in the Territory is the responsibility of the Royal Gibraltar Police, in conjunction with the Gibraltar Police Authority.
+The Governor has ultimate responsibility for the integrity, probity and independence of policing in Gibraltar and for the policing aspects of national security, including internal security. - 40.
+According to the administering Power, the Royal Gibraltar Police had a budget of £16.137 million in 2018/19, providing for 240 police officers and 37 support staff.
+In 2018/19, 1,721 crimes (compared with 1,878 in 2017/18) were recorded by the Royal Gibraltar Police, 926 of which were detected (detection rate of 54 per cent), compared with 1,878 recorded crimes, with a detection rate of 55 per cent, in 2017/18.